analphagamma/DesignBlocks/README.md

 There are no set goals or pointing system; it's just a free form game with no stress.

 The controls are simple:
--Left click: "turn" the "block" (change the colour of the block) -Right click: rotate the block horizontally
+- Left click: "turn" the "block" (change the colour of the block)
+- Right click: rotate the block horizontally
--Middle click: exit the game
+- Middle click: exit the game

 When exiting the game asks you whether you want to save your design.
 The "load" function hasn't been implemented yet but you can still save your creation and one day you will beable to see it again ;)